 My mother was a farmer’s daughter, and I spent many happy summers on the family farm in Staffordshire, giving me an abiding passion for the freedom and open spaces of the English countryside.

-In 2018, my wife and I left the hustle of a big city to live in the open countryside, moving from the industrial midlands to a rural smallholding in a quiet valley below the splendid wilderness of the North Pennines Area of Outstanding Natural Beauty and within a short distance of the rolling uplands of the Yorkshire Dales National Park.
+In 2018, my wife and I left the hustle of a big city to live in the open countryside, moving from the industrial midlands to a rural smallholding in a quiet valley below the splendid wilderness of the North Pennines National Landscape and within a short distance of the rolling uplands of the Yorkshire Dales National Park.
 It is an ideal location to live and photograph local wildlife.

 A recent change in circumstances has refocused my energies on photojournalism once more.
 Living where I do, with all the attendant wildlife conservation issues, I have now turned my attention to this.